R for Biologists course

 facet_wrap(~ gene_symbol)

-However, the boxplots are not very informative as we only have two values per group.
-Let’s plot the individual points instead using the geom_point() to make a scatterplot.
+In the example over, boxplots are not suitable because we only have two values per group.
+Let’s plot the individual points instead using the geom_point() to make a scatter plot.

 ggplot(data = mygenes_counts, mapping = aes(x = Group, y = log2(Count + 1))) +